carlos-santiago-2017/InsideTheMachine/README.md

 To show you how **memory-access** and arithmetic operations work together within the context of the code stream, the remainder of this chapter will use a series of increasingly detailed examples.
 All of the examples are based on a simple, hypothetical computer, which I will call the DLW-1 [(2)]()

 # 	* [The DLW-1’s Basic Architecture and Arithmetic Instruction Format](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)

+The DLW-1 microprocessor consist of an ALU (along with a few other units that I will describe later) attached to four registers, named A,B,C,D for convenience.
+The **DLW-1** is attached to a bank of main memory that is laid out as a line of 256 memory cells, numbered #0 to #255 (The number that identifies an individual memory cell is called an **address**)

 # - [A Closer Look at Memory Accesses: Register vs. Immediate](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # 	* [Immediate Values](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)
 # 	* [Register-Relative Addressing](https://github.com/c4arl0s/InsideTheMachine#2-basic-computing-concepts)